UMD-INST377/Group-Project-Base/README.md

 # Airbnb Listing in Chicago
 ## Description

-When accessing an Airbnb website, it can be laborious to find data about the previous Airbnb reservation in Chicago.
-To solve this issue, we created a website that shows the rapid analyses of past Airbnb reservations in Chicago.
-While it is likely that Airbnb has access to analyses tools for their data at their offices, a web-based portal would allow them to better present data to potential hosts and potentially give hosts a method of reviewing data on their previous reservations in an interesting way.
-This portal should also be complemented by data insert and update capabilities, allowing Airbnb to add new or missing records and change records without having to return to the office.
+When a member of the public wants to view data on Airbnb reservations in Chicago, they are often unable to view analyses of these data without conducting those analyses themselves.
+To solve this issue, we created a website that presents data and charts on past Airbnb reservations in Chicago.
+This website is not intended for Airbnb employees or hosts to use, as they have access to internal tools that likely exceed the capabilities of our website.
+By providing a public portal for these data, we hope to give residents of Chicago a clearer picture of Airbnb reservations in their city.

 ## Link to Website
 https://group13-final-inst377sp2021.herokuapp.com